guidorice/libgeos.zig/README.md

 [Zig](https://ziglang.org) bindings for the [GEOS C library (libgeos)](https://libgeos.org/)

-> GEOS is a C/C++ library for spatial computational geometry of the sort generally used by “geographic information systems” software.
+> GEOS (Geometry Engine, Open Source) is a C/C++ library for spatial computational geometry of the sort generally used by “geographic information systems” software.
 GEOS is a core dependency of PostGIS, QGIS, GDAL, and Shapely.

 ## libgeos version